-- Calibrate pipettes regularly (at least a 6 month interval). - Pipette near the liquid surface. - Let the reagents and liquids reach room temperature before use to maximize accuracy. - Do not turn the pipette on its side when there is liquid in the tip as liquid might contaminate the interior of the pipette. - Keep pipettes vertical while pipetting and pipette to the bottom of the wells.
+- Calibrate pipettes regularly (at least a 6 month interval) - Pipette near the liquid surface - Let the reagents and liquids reach room temperature before use to maximize accuracy. - Pre-rinsing the tip 1 to 3 times with the liquid to be pipetted improves accuracy when using reverse pipetting - Do not turn the pipette on its side when there is liquid in the tip as liquid might contaminate the interior of the pipette - Keep pipettes vertical while pipetting and pipette to the bottom of the wells.